-- Drowning My Sorrows: Gambino tried to get away from his derisory condition through alcohol.
+- Drowning My Sorrows: Gambino tried to get away from his career-ending and humiliating condition through alcohol.

 - Gone Horribly Right: Gambino put Guts trough relentless combat training practically from the moment he could walk so he would be profitable to him as a mercenary.
-When he eventually tries to kill Guts, it all explodes in his face since the twelve year old boy is allready a far better fighter then he ever was and Guts kills him in a reflex action.
+When he eventually tries to kill Guts, it all explodes in his face since the twelve-year-old boy is already a far better fighter than he ever was and Guts kills him in a reflex action.

 - Hypocrite: While training Guts, Gambino has absolutely no qualms against hitting and slicing the kid.
 When Guts actually succeeds in cutting him, however, he reacts angrily with a nasty slash across the nose.

 - Jerkass: Gambino was never nice to anybody, especially not to his adopted son and even to Sys, who was probably the only person he ever loved.
 Unfortunately, he only got meaner as the years went by, especially after he lost his leg.

 - Jerk with a Heart of Jerk: Initially seems like he might have some redeeming qualities beneath his harsh demeanor, but it's gradually revealed that he's exactly as cruel and vindictive as he appears to be.